XinyuNing/STformer-and-NSTformer/README.md

 # STformer-and-NSTformer

-## This program for checking of submission 12241 of AAAI 2025, contains the model, experimental environment and the experimental results of STformer and NSTformer.
+## This program contains the code and uesd datasets by STformer and NSTformer.

 ## How to Run